-Coping With Grief: Life After Loss
+Coping With Grief: How to Heal and Rebuild Your Life After Loss

 Amen University

-Coping With Grief: Life After Loss
+Coping With Grief: How to Heal and Rebuild Your Life After Loss

 Losing someone you love can dramatically alter your world.
 The death of a loved one brings intense emotional responses, including sadness, loneliness, and anger.
 These feelings are natural and part of the grieving process.
 Scientists are learning more about how we process grief and healthy ways to cope with it.